Whiterocks, Utah: History

 October 3, 1861 By order of Abraham Lincoln and the secretary of the Interior the "Uintah Valley in the Territory of Utah, be set apart and reserved for the use and occupancy of Indian Tribes."

-1868 Amos Reed, a government clerk in the employment of the Indian Service, made a trip to White Rocks.
-His guide, Chief Antero, said that since he was to be moved to the Uintah Reservation he would choose White Rocks for his home, and he suggested to Mr. Reed that the Indian Agency be established at that place.
-His reason for his choice was the fact that White Rocks was located in the center of the Basin.
+1868 Amos Reed, a government clerk in the employment of the Indian Service, made a trip to Whiterocks.
+His guide, Chief Antero, said that since he was to be moved to the Uintah Reservation he would choose Whiterocks for his home, and he suggested to Mr. Reed that the Indian Agency be established at that place.
+His reason for his choice was that Whiterocks was located in the center of the Basin.
 Here the local Utes were used to staying.
 Here traders and trappers had established posts and headquarters.
 Many trails led to and from it, and here the site had a lovely natural setting.
-On the recommendation of Chief Antero the agency was moved from Rock Creek to Whiterocks on Christmas Day 1868.
+On the recommendation of Chief Antero, the agency was moved from Rock Creek to Whiterocks on Christmas Day 1868.